root-project/web/manual/trees/index.md

 With the [TTree::MakeSlelector()](https://root.cern/doc/master/classTTree.html#abe2c6509820373c42a88f343434cbcb4) class, you can generate a skeleton selector class designed to loop over a tree.

-## Chains
+## Using Chains

-A chain is a collection of ROOT files containing [TTree](https://root.cern/doc/master/classTTree.html) objects.
+A chain is a list of ROOT files containing [TTree](https://root.cern/doc/master/classTTree.html) objects.
 A chain is created via the [TChain](https://root.cern/doc/master/classTChain.html) object.

 _**Example**_

 There are three ROOT files `file1.root`, `file2.root` and `file3.root`.
 Each file contains a tree `T`.
-A chain is created with [TChain::Add()](https://root.cern/doc/master/classTChain.html#a9510cc7fc76ff28c30e6775bd9085d6e).
+The chain is created with [TChain::Add()](https://root.cern/doc/master/classTChain.html#a9510cc7fc76ff28c30e6775bd9085d6e).

 {% highlight C++ %}
 TChain chain("T");